frank-64/ToBeFrank/_posts/2024-08-21-AGI-article.md

 ---

 ## Introduction
 On today's episode of are you smarter than a Large Language Model (LLM) we have **you** versus OpenAI's cutting edge GPT 4!
-Do you think you have what it takes to beat the 200+ billion parameter LLM that has a training data set the size of the internet?
+Do you think you have what it takes to beat the 200+ billion parameter LLM that has been trained on the internet?

 ![AI smarter](https://raw.githubusercontent.com/frank-64/ToBeFrank/master/assets/images/ai-smarter.jpg)